jennosgroup/larables/README.md

 ### Installation

-Install with composer `composer require jennosgroup/larables`.
+Install with composer via command `composer require jennosgroup/larables`.

 ### Setup

-Publish the package assets with artisan command `php artisan vendor:publish --tag=larables-assets`.
+Publish the package assets with the artisan command `php artisan vendor:publish --tag=larables-assets`.

 Then include the `larables.js` script in your html markup as features such as bulk request, per page options, searching and sorting columns relies on it.